top of page

 56.jpeg

-The new Dinner unit is basicaly the same as the Type IIIa shown above.
+The new Dinner unit is basically the same as the Type IIIa shown above.
 This particular unit still uses the four individually wrapped sugar tablets instead of the new 23 grams package and the orange juice powder is sealed in a clear cellophane envelope.

 The matchbook cover carries the warning against malaria and the can is also camouflage coated.